NicoloMoretti/barracks/README.md

 ## How to install it

 The compiler is essentially a Java application, which can be downloaded directly (or compiled from source if preferred).

+The automatic installation is just to automatically place the .jar file somewhere under PATH, with an additional script to make calling barracks from the console cleaner than doing "java -jar barracks.jar".
 There isn't a graphic interface, you are supposed to interact with it through the terminal, by executing it with a '.brk' file path as an argument.

 A '.per' file (and a '.ai' file) will be generated in the same location as the '.brk' file, or eventual errors will be reported within the terminal.